javsort/Linkaster/docs/delivery_1.md

 After a Student joins a module, the system shall automatically update its timetable with its corresponding schedule.
 Each module and group will maintain a list with all active students for auditing purposes.
 Timetables:
-The system shall support a timetable functionality for the students.
+The system shall support a timetable functionality for the students and teachers.
 Events shall be categorized on the user?s timetable based on whether they are mandatory or not.
 Push Notifications:
 The system should support real-time push notifications to students and teachers for announcements, deliveries, and other alerts.